Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 DIY Butterfly costume with art designs in blacklight

-Add more art designs to your costume
+Add more art designs to the butterfly costume

 Get creative and paint a different design on the front of the wings vs the back of the wings.
 Also, keep in mind, if you don't want to paint the design with a paint brush, you can always use a paint marker or pen and draw your design.